ArseneSapi/Mexico-Sales-Toys-Projects/README.md

    UPDATE  products
    SET Product_Price = REPLACE(Product_Price,'$',' ')
 ```

--  And then proceed to conversion into decimal using the following query.
+And then proceed to conversion into decimal using the following queries.
 ```sql
    ALTER TABLE products
    MODIFY Product_Price DECIMAL(10,2)